-In order to move these activities indoors during inclement weather, CDPH requires these activities meet the following requirements:
+In order to move these activities indoors during inclement weather, CDPH strongly recommends these activities meet the following guidelines:

 - Properly use modified face coverings and bell coverings when playing wind and brass instruments

-If physical distancing of 6 feet cannot be maintained then weekly COVID-19 screening testing with either PCR or rapid antigen testing must be performed, including those who are fully vaccinated.
+If physical distancing cannot be maintained then weekly COVID-19 screening testing with either PCR or rapid antigen testing is recommended, including those who are fully vaccinated.

 Revised guidance is pending for intramural/interscholastic athletics.
-Ensure personal hygiene precautions in locker rooms, including physical distancing when practically possible and use of face masks.
+Ensure personal hygiene precautions in locker rooms, including physical distancing when practically possible and use of face masks when required.

 - Participants will wash their hands/ or use hand sanitizer prior to and immediately following activities where equipment and/or balls are handled by multiple individuals.